About AI

 What risks and challenges come with agentic AI adoption?

 The potential of agentic AI is significant, but it's important to be mindful of the potential risks that come with this transformative technology.
 As AI systems become more autonomous and impactful, ensuring their responsible and ethical use becomes paramount.
 Researchers and developers are actively working on developing frameworks and guidelines to ensure that agentic AI operates in a transparent, fair, and accountable manner.
-Some areas of keen concern:
+Some areas of concern:

 icon